Welcome to the Cardinal Points Farm blog !

 Cardinal Points Farm

 If you'd like to post your training stories, send your stories to me for consideration.
-Please specify how you'd like the attribution to read, i.e. your full name or your internet 'handle'.
+Please specify how you'd like the attribution to read, i.e. your full name or your online name.

-Get your horse's attention ... with another fun SATS game
+Get your horse's attention ... with another fun game

 ... and in the process teach him to reinback.